Do You Need an Attorney

 Please click on the Speaking Engagement link to your left for a full list of speaking engagements.

-A trust also avoids the need for probate.
-For more information on NJ probate law, go to www.probateattorneyinnewjersey.com (click here).
+Want to learn how a trust also avoids the need for probate.
+For more information on NJ probate law, go to www.probateattorneyinnewjersey.com.

 HOW A TRUST WORKS AND THE BASIC TRUST